-- b.
-Under the supervision and control of the umpire, powdered resin may be used to dry the hands. - c.
-Applying resin to the ball, or into the glove and then placing the ball in the glove, is an illegal act.
-Resin must be kept on the ground behind the pitcher's plate when not in use. - d.
-The pitcher may not use any foreign substance on the pitching hand or fingers.

-The pitcher shall not wear a batting glove on the pitching hand.
+- 9.5.2 Under the supervision and control of the umpire, powdered resin may be used to dry the hands. - 9.5.3 Applying resin to the ball, or into the glove and then placing the ball in the glove, is an illegal act.
+Resin must be kept on the ground behind the pitcher's plate when not in use. - 9.5.3.1 The pitcher may not use any foreign substance on the pitching hand or fingers. - 9.5.3.2 The pitcher shall not wear a batting glove on the pitching hand.

-6. The Catcher
+9.6 The Catcher

-- Must remain within the catcher's box until the pitched ball is batted, touches the ground, plate, or batter or reaches the catcher's box. - b.
-Shall return the ball directly to the pitcher after each pitch, including after a foul ball.

-Exception: This does not apply after a strikeout or put out made by the catcher.
+- 9.6.1 Must remain within the catcher's box until the pitched ball is batted, touches the ground, plate, or batter or reaches the catcher's box. - 9.6.2 Shall return the ball directly to the pitcher after each pitch, including after a foul ball.
+Exception: This does not apply after a strikeout or put out made by the catcher. - 9.7 Ouick Return Pitch